Mandatory Commercial Recycling and Composting

 Composting, otherwise known as organics or food scrap recycling, is mandatory for commercial business that generate a certain amount of waste per state law AB1826.
 Multi-family complexes that generate a certain amount of landscape waste are required to compost or otherwise recycle as well.
 The cost of composting service is included in your garbage rate and so is available at no extra charge.
 We encourage you to request as much recycling service as you need, with no increase in your garbage bill.

-Please call Anne Baker, Recycling Coordinator, at (925) 671-5806 if you have any questions about the program.
-Anne can provide free waste audits, information for tenants, and indoor recycling receptacles for recycling and composting.
+Please call Republic Service's Recycling Coordinator, at (925) 671-5806 if you have any questions about the program.
+They can provide free waste audits, information for tenants, and indoor recycling receptacles for recycling and composting.

 How & Where to Recycle in Contra Costa County